gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

    * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e. the OSCORE ID Context of the OSCORE group.

    * The 'cs_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the group.
-This parameter takes values from the "COSE Algorithms" Registry, defined in Section 16.4 of {{RFC8152}}.
+This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

    * The 'cs_params' parameter MAY be present and specifies the additional parameters for the counter signature algorithm.
 This parameter is a CBOR map whose content depends on the counter signature algorithm, as specified in Section 2 and Section 11.1 of {{I-D.ietf-core-oscore-groupcomm}}.

    * The 'cs_key_params' parameter MAY be present and specifies the additional parameters for the key used with the counter signature algorithm.
 This parameter is a CBOR map whose content depends on the counter signature algorithm, as specified in Section 2 and Section 11.2 of {{I-D.ietf-core-oscore-groupcomm}}.

   * The 'cs_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
-This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{RFC8747}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{RFC8152}}.
+This parameter is a CBOR integer, whose value is 1 ("COSE\_Key") taken from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{RFC8747}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{I-D.ietf-cose-rfc8152bis-struct}}.
 Future specifications may define additional values for this parameter.
 If this parameter is not present, 1 ("COSE\_Key") MUST be assumed as default value.

 * The 'num' parameter MUST be present.